 I’m also the author of a book about Jesus for children called The Unexpected Way.
 It’s the third in a series launched by Peter Enns.
 The publisher is Olive Branch Books, a division of Peace Hill Press, which produces quality educational materials for children.

 I’m a regular contributor to Christianity Today’s popular women’s blog, Her.meneutics, and serve on the editorial board for Christianity Today.

-My writing has appeared (and reappears) in places like Christianity Today, Sojourners, Books & Culture, The Huffington Post, The Christian Century, RELEVANT, Catapult, The Suffolk Times, PRISM, The Progressive Christian, Creation Care Magazine, and Flourish Magazine; one of my essays appears in Bella DePaulo‘s book Singlism, in the brand-new Talking Taboo: American Christian Women Get Frank About Faith, and in the forthcoming devotional book for folks who generally dislike devotional books, Disquiet Time.
+My writing has appeared (and reappears) in places like Christianity Today, Sojourners, Books & Culture, The Huffington Post, The Christian Century, The Suffolk Times, PRISM, The Progressive Christian, Creation Care Magazine, and Flourish Magazine; I have an essay in Talking Taboo: American Christian Women Get Frank About Faith and one in a devotional book for folks who generally dislike devotional books, Disquiet Time.

 I tweet @rachel_m_stone, and one day in October 2013 I started what briefly became the #1 trend on Twitter: #AddaWordRuinAChristianBook.
 It was very funny while it lasted, and I’m telling you this because where else am I going to brag about such a pointless and ephemeral thing?

 I live in the Northeastern US with my husband of 13 years, Tim.
 We have two Lego-obsessed boys.

 Still have questions?
 Want to invite me to speak at your church or event, or ask me to contribute to your publication or review your book?
 I’ll consider it.
 Get in touch with me through my Facebook page, by sending me a tweet, or emailing me at rachelmarie9 *AT* gmail *DOT* com Or you could always leave a comment. 😉